kowsen/goact/README.md

 # goact
-A janky but functional reactive library for Godot.
+A janky but good enough (for my purposes) reactive library for Godot.
 You can see a demo of it working in the Root scene, or in the gif below!

 Also adds some really iffy lambda functions and array helpers like map and filter that use them.